• [email protected]

 • MealsBreakfast

-This will be your last day in Nepal according to the Itinerary, a representative from Discover Altitude will escort you to the Kathmandu International Airport according to your flight Schedule time to bid you farewell for your journey back hope.
+This will be your last day in Nepal according to the Itinerary, a representative from Discover Altitude will escort you to the Kathmandu International Airport according to your flight Schedule time to bid you farewell for your journey.

-We hope your stay and trip in Nepal were wonderful and wish to see you in the coming day for some other exciting journey in the Himalayas of Nepal.
-Have a wonderful journey back home will lovely memory.
+We hope your stay and trip in Nepal were wonderful and wish to see you in the coming days for some other exciting journey in the Himalayas of Nepal.
+Have a wonderful journey back home will a lovely memory.

 • Download PDF